The Power of One Review

 This is a very pretty movie; in particular, the fights between the birds and Lugia all look gorgeous, and the music is nice as well (like in the first movie, though, it's all replaced in the dub).
 It keeps up the pace pretty well, too; there's action going on throughout and a lot of it is pretty spectacular.
 All in all, it's decidedly not boring.

 I also enjoyed the two little bits of fantasy science - Oak's explanation of how the three birds create life and Tracey's explanation of how water + fire + electricity = explosion.
-And the birds' significance to the ecosystem in general was a fun, interesting touch that added to the stakes of the movie.
+The birds' significance to the ecosystem in general was a fun, interesting touch that added to the stakes of the movie.

 Finally, I appreciated that even though the movie set up a light pseudo-love triangle between Ash, Melody and Misty (I didn't go into this in the synopsis because it's irrelevant to the plot and Ash is completely oblivious to it throughout, but it's there), Melody and Misty aren't pitted against each other, but rather spend the movie growing to understand and respect each other.
 It's easy to make decent characters insufferable by reducing them to endless petty, mean-spirited squabbling about love interests, and I was very glad this movie avoided that in its brief treatment of romance.